quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ](images/fig-distance-results.png){#fig:distance-results width=8.5in}

 In a previous analysis, we used quantitative trait locus (QTL) mapping to identify a nearly identical locus on chromosome 4 that was significantly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
-This locus overlapped 21 protein-coding genes that are annotated by the Gene Ontology as being involved in "DNA repair," but only one of these genes contained non-synonymous differences between the two parental strains: *Mutyh*.
+This locus overlapped 21 protein-coding genes that were annotated by the Gene Ontology as being involved in "DNA repair," but only one of these genes contained non-synonymous differences between the two parental strains: *Mutyh*.
 *Mutyh* encodes a protein involved in the base-excision repair of 8-oxoguanine (8-oxoG), a DNA lesion caused by oxidative damage, and prevents the accumulation of C>A mutations [@PMID:28551381;@PMID:28127763;@PMID:17581577].
 C>A germline mutation rates are nearly 50% higher in BXDs that inherit *D* genotypes at marker ID `rs52263933` (the marker at which we observed the highest adjusted cosine distance on chromosome 4) than in those that inherit *B* genotypes (Figure @fig:spectra-comparison) [@PMID:35545679].

 ### An additional germline mutator allele on chromosome 6

-After confirming that the inter-haplotype distance method could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXD.
+After confirming that IHD could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXD.
+In particular, we were interested in discovering epistatic interactions between alleles at the chromosome 4 locus and mutator alleles elsewhere in the genome.
+We hypothesized that such interactions could be detectable by first "conditioning" on the presence of *B* or *D* alleles at the mutator locus on chromosome 4, and then running another genome-wide scan for loci associated with mutation spectrum variation.
-To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` and ran a genome-wide distance scan using each group separately (Figure {@fig:distance-results}B).
+To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}B).

-Using the BXDs with *D* genotypes at `rs52263933`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}B; maximum adjusted cosine distance of 81.0 at marker `rs31001331`; position 114.05 Mbp in GRCm38/mm10 coordinates).
+Using the BXDs with *D* genotypes at `rs52263933`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}B; maximum adjusted cosine distance of 3.69e-3 at marker `rs31001331`; position 114.05 Mbp in GRCm38/mm10 coordinates).
 We performed QTL scans for the fractions of each 1-mer mutation type using these same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; Materials and Method).
 We queried the region surrounding the locus on chromosome 6 (+/- 5 Mbp) and discovered 15 protein-coding genes that harbored nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.
-Two of these genes were also annotated with the Gene Ontology term "DNA repair": *Ogg1* and *Mbd4*).
+Two of these genes were also annotated with the Gene Ontology term "DNA repair": *Ogg1* and *Mbd4*.
 *Ogg1* encodes a key member of the base-excision repair response to oxidative DNA damage (a pathway that also includes *Mutyh*), and *Mbd4* encodes a protein that is involved in the repair of G:T mismatches at methylated CpG sites that have undergone spontaneous deamination.
 Each of these genes harbors a single fixed nonsynonymous difference between the C57BL/6J and DBA/2J parental strains (Table @tbl:nonsyn-diffs).